arpitparekh/dev-docs-collection/.swm/c-programming.8bz57dqq.sw.md

 char str[50];
 printf("Enter a string: ");
 fgets(str, sizeof(str), stdin); // Safer way to read strings
+gets(str); // not reconmanded
 // scanf("%s", str); // Unsafe for strings with spaces
 ```

+The biggest difference between the two is the fact that the latter allows the user to specify the **buffer size**.
+Hence it is highly recommended over the `gets()` function.

 - **String Output**: Use `printf` or `puts` to display strings.